debnit/MsmeBazaar/replit.md

-# MSMEAtlas - Replit Project Guide
+# MSMESquare - Replit Project Guide

 ## Overview

-MSMEAtlas is a comprehensive fintech marketplace designed to connect MSMEs (Micro, Small & Medium Enterprises) with buyers, sellers, agents, and NBFCs (Non-Banking Financial Companies) for seamless business acquisition financing in India.
+MSMESquare is a comprehensive fintech marketplace designed to connect MSMEs (Micro, Small & Medium Enterprises) with buyers, sellers, agents, and NBFCs (Non-Banking Financial Companies) for seamless business acquisition financing in India.
 The platform serves as a one-stop solution for MSME transactions, loan applications, and compliance management.

 ## User Preferences